-INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR EACH MAJOR PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE
+INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR MAJOR FEDERAL PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE

-Report on Compliance for Each Major Federal Program
+Report on Compliance for Major Federal Program

-Opinion on Each Major Federal Program
+Opinion on Major Federal Program

-We have audited North Los Angeles County Regional Center' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on North Los Angeles County Regional Center' major federal programs for the year ended June 30, 2022.
-North Los Angeles County Regional Center' major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited North Los Angeles County Regional Center' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on North Los Angeles County Regional Center' major federal program for the year ended June 30, 2023.
+North Los Angeles County Regional Center' major federal program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.

-In our opinion, North Los Angeles County Regional Center complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended June 30, 2022.
+In our opinion, North Los Angeles County Regional Center complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2023.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on Major Federal Program